cloudmation-llc/cdk-cross-account-plugin/README.md

 Once SSO is configured, before you start using the CDK, run `aws sso login --profile profile-name-here`, and complete the authentication process.
 Once successful, you can start using the CDK right away.

-If you are using SSO with multiple accounts and roles, it is expected that you will have a profile configured for each one.
+If you are using SSO with multiple accounts and roles, you can define a profile configuration for each account and role combination.
+If you are able to assume the same role/SSO permission set across multiple accounts, then one profile configuration may suffice.

 ## Debugging